An official website of the United States government

 Think about other ideas that might work well for you.
 You are more likely to follow your own personal goals and plans.

-Fortunately, there are lots of options for help, including measuring your levels with a short, anonymous screening test on My HealtheVet.
+There are lots of options for help, including measuring your levels with a short, anonymous screening test on My HealtheVet.
 (Results are not recorded.)
 Some people decide they are drinking at unhealthy levels.
 They may limit themselves successfully or stop altogether on their own.
 Others find they want help.
 There are many resources available in the VA, the community, and on-line to help you reduce risky drinking.
 Alcohol dependence can be treated.
 Risky drinking can be limited.
 Effective treatments include one-to-one counseling, group treatments, medications to reduce craving or prevent relapse, and inpatient or residential treatment.
 Learn the basic facts so you can 'Limit Alcohol.'

 Remember you can always talk to your health care provider if you have more questions about limiting your alcohol use.